Republicans wake up, way too late, to Trump’s assault on democracy

 And he made it a core objective of his to break the link between his supporters and reality, taking them deeper and deeper into a rabbit hole of conspiracies, lies and fantasies, and demonizing anyone who dared contradict him.

 At every turn, with few exceptions over those years, GOP leaders accommodated and appeased Trump and his supporters rather than confronting him.
-If the GOP does take quick decisive action now to forcefully denounce Trump, the chaos he has unleashed is likely to continue.
+If the GOP does not take quick decisive action now to forcefully denounce Trump, the chaos he has unleashed is likely to continue.

 And even if they do confront him and make it clear he has gone too far, have they already created a monster that is out of control?